 Avoid manufacturers whose replacements ballasts or parts are not in line with customary cost.

-Give careful consideration to using LED lighting with 4100K color temperature in all applications to reduce future maintenance and energy costs.

 All fixtures should bear the label of the Underwriter’s Laboratories.

 Exit and Egress Lighting: Provide emergency egress lighting and exit signage in accordance with all applicable codes and standards, including NFPA 101 and NEC 700.
 Egress lighting systems shall be designed with the minimum possible maintenance requirements.